svhatling/boardgame/README.md

 - Perform special actions when landing on special fields

 ### 4. **Finish**
-- See the winner being crowned
+- See the winner
-- Start new game or check out the other one
+- Start new game or go back to main menu

 ---